dianamariab/hotel-chain-database-management/README.md

 This project helped me better understand how a relational database is designed and how different entities can be connected in order to represent a real-world scenario.

-I gained practical experience with SQL for creating, manipulating and analyzing data, as well as with PL/SQL concepts such as control structures, cursors, exception handling, functions and procedures.

-It also helped me understand how database queries can be used to extract useful information from stored data and answer practical questions related to reservations, pricing and financial activity.
+I gained practical experience with SQL for creating, manipulating and querying data, as well as with PL/SQL concepts such as control structures, cursors, exception handling, functions and procedures.
+I also learned how database queries can be used to extract useful information related to reservations, pricing and financial activity.

 ## Project Context